solidusio/solidus/guides/products_and_variants.md

 ### Master Variants

-A master variant is like a template or set of defaults for other product variants.
+A master variant acts as a template or set of defaults for other product variants.
 Every product has a master variant.
 Whenever a product is created, a master variant for that product will also be created.
 If there are no option types on a product, then there is only 1 variant (the master variant).
 If 1 or more option types are created for a Product, the master variant becomes a template for the others, and is not actually "salable" itself.

 There are a couple advantages of the master variant concept: